24 March, 2020

-If you have any of your family members, relatives or friends as resident of the UAE, they can sponsor your visit visa.
+If you have any of your family members, relatives, or friends as residents of the UAE, they can sponsor your visit visa.
 Residents can apply for your entry permit at the office of the Ministry of Interior or at the relevant General Directorate of Residency and Foreigner Affairs (GDRFA), also called the Immigration department.
 The GDFRA offices are located in each emirate of the UAE.
 There are two types of visit visas – short-term visit visas (allowing you to stay for up to 30 days), and long-term visit visas (allowing you to stay for up to 90 days).

 2. Tourist Visa: